tandembank/engineering-recruitment-resources/backend/README.md

 Make your solution available via github or bitbucket and add a README explaining the frameworks used and how to build and run the solution.

-No time limit is imposed, the challenge is designed to be completable within an hour, but open-ended enough for you to showcase your skills beyond the basics if you desire.
+No time limit is imposed, the challenge is designed to be completable within 2 hours, but open-ended enough for you to showcase your skills beyond the basics if you desire.

 You may use any libraries/frameworks/bootstraps you like